 Nuclear Cardiology and Stress TestingThe primary experience for this rotation is the YNHH Nuclear Cardiology and Exercise Laboratory (Dr. Edward Miller, Director) and the VACT Nuclear Cardiology Laboratory (Dr. Judith Meadows, Director).
 The YNHH laboratory is one of the largest clinical nuclear cardiology laboratories in the world, performing more than 8,000 clinically requested tests each year; including SPECT, SPECT/CT, and PET/CT.
 Both laboratories cooperatively engage in 2 areas of activity: 1) clinical evaluation and diagnosis, and 2) clinical research.

 Advanced Cardiovascular Imaging Rotation (one month minimum)

-The Yale Advanced Cardiovascular Imaging rotation is a newly devised (Jul 2009) addition to the Core Clinical Curriculum for all Cardiovascular Medicine trainees.
+The Yale Advanced Cardiovascular Imaging rotation is an addition to the Core Clinical Curriculum for all Cardiovascular Medicine trainees.
 Its purpose is to introduce the fellow to the background, basics and applications of advanced cardiovascular imaging techniques including cardiovascular computed tomography (CT) and magnetic resonance (CMR).

-The rotation will comprise of 4 continuous weeks during 1st or 2nd year of Cardiology Training.
-The fellow will be expected to be available daily for assistance with imaging consultation with referring physicians, assistance in study scheduling, live image acquisition and study reporting.
+The rotation comprises 4 weeks during 1st or 2nd year of Cardiology Training.
+The fellows are expected to be available daily for assistance with imaging consultation with referring physicians, assistance in study scheduling, live image acquisition and study reporting.
 The Yale Advanced Cardiovascular Imaging service is staffed by a collaborative effort from faculty in both the Departments of Radiology and Cardiology.
 Cardiology fellows are expected to interact and work with trainees from other Departments such as Radiology residents or Nuclear Medicine residents.